Helpful Tips for Hosting a Holiday Party

 Leverage the Phoenix Weather

 For those who live in our gated, golf community in Phoenix, take advantage of the beautiful weather.
-Large roasts can take hours upon hours to cook, so why not head outdoors and !
+Large roasts can take hours upon hours to cook, so why not head outdoors and grill up some steaks!
 This crowd favorite can seriously cut down your cooking time.
 If you find yourself in cooler temps, try an indoor griddle and bring the BBQ inside.

 In case we haven’t said it enough, the most important thing about the holiday season is enjoying time with family and friends.
 Whether it’s whipping up grandma’s family recipe or grabbing a roast from the store, your party is sure to create memories that will last a lifetime.